|

 Diego, Autistic children tend to have weak immune

-systems, which cause decreased resistance to
+systems, causing decreased resistance to

 infections, particularly upper respiratory and ear

-studies indicate that autism may be the result of
+are studies showing that autism may be the result of reactions to childhood vaccinations.
+It

 was noted by Dr. Alan Cohen, an environmental